grafana/grafana/docs/sources/enterprise/access-control/plan-rbac-rollout-strategy.md

 ### Prevent a Grafana Admin from creating and inviting users

-To prevent a Grafana Admin from creating users and inviting them to join an organization.
-You must [update a basic role permissions]({{< ref "./manage-rbac-roles.md#update-basic-role-permissions" >}}).
+To prevent a Grafana Admin from creating users and inviting them to join an organization, you must [update a basic role permissions]({{< ref "./manage-rbac-roles.md#update-basic-role-permissions" >}}).
 The permissions to remove are:

 | Action          | Scope     |